Prime Video will add Black Friday game to NFL package in '23 – KION546

 The NFL will expand to Black Friday beginning next season.

 The league announced Tuesday that Amazon Prime Video will stream a game on the day after Thanksgiving.
 The first Black Friday game will kick off at 3 p.m.
-EST on Nov.
-23, 2023.
+ET on Nov.
+24, 2023.
 The teams will be announced in May when the regular-season schedule is expected to be released.

 Prime Video is in its first season as the exclusive carrier of “Thursday Night Football” and will expand to 16 games next season.